biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 The MocapyEXT is an ongoing project.
 In the current state it is usable, however, it is important to stress that the described features are by no means complete and may work differently in the future.
-Numerous changes have been done in Mocapy++ to support the MocapyEXT infrastructure.
+Numerous changes have been made in Mocapy++ to support the MocapyEXT infrastructure.
 Most notably, the Mocapy++ library has been made partially const-correct in the development branch.
 The importance of const-correctness cannot be overstated as it affects the parameter passing protocol from and to the